TREEcg/specification/README.md

 Other types:
  - `tree:StringCompletesRelation` - In order to find a string, you must concatenate the value of this node with the value of the parent node, and its former parents that were linked through this relation.
  - `tree:GreaterThanRelation` and the likes - You must evaluate the value against the relation as defined by this relation.
 Number evaluation is straightforward.
-String comparisons will be further defined in chapter 4.
+String comparisons will be further defined in Chapter 4.
  - Interval relations _TODO_ - see vocabulary for now
  - Geographic relations _TODO_ - see vocabulary for now